opickakbar/plagiarism-checker-using-LCS-algorithm/README.md

-# compare_program_using_lcs_algorithm
+# Comparator App Using LCS ALgorithm
-This is a program to compare between two files to calculate their similarity using the Longest Common Subsequence Algorithm.
+This is aan app to compare between two files to calculate their similarity using the Longest Common Subsequence Algorithm.
+Written in C++